conor722/rust-ray-tracer/README.md

 It uses the minifb library to create a window and draw to it and take keyboard input.

-Heres an example render of the famous Utah Teapot, which is contained in the model file in the main directory and can be viewed by typing `cargo run model2.obj` in the main project directory and waiting several minutes.
+Heres an example render of the famous Utah Teapot, which is contained in the model file in the main directory and can be viewed by typing `cargo run model2.obj` in the main project directory and waiting several seconds.

 ![Utah Teapot render](example_output.png "The Utah Teapot as rendered by this application")